NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/README.md

 To run this application, the user needs to start the following docker containers:

-1. Analytics Server: Check the README inside `analytics_server_docker` directory and follow the steps to start the docker containers.
+1. **Analytics Server**: Check the README inside `analytics_server_docker` directory and follow the steps to start the docker containers.
-2. Perception Server: Check the README inside `perception_docker` directory and follow the steps to start the docker container.
+2. **Perception Server**: Check the README inside `perception_docker` directory and follow the steps to start the docker container.

+Other modules included in this project are as follows:
+1. Apis
+2. Stream
+3. Tracker
+4. Ui